tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 -  Enabling MPLS on MPLS capable interfaces.
 -  Configuring in-segments and out-segments on LER(s) and LSR(s) traversed by the LSP.
 -  Setting up the cross-connect per LSP to associate segments and/or to indicate connection origination and termination.
 -  Optionally specifying label stack actions.
 -  Optionally specifying segment traffic parameters.

 The objects covered by this model are derived from the Incoming Label Map (ILM) and Next Hop Label Forwarding Entry (NHLFE) as specified in the MPLS architecture document {{!RFC3031}}.

+The ietf-mpls-static module imports the followinig modules:

+- ietf-inet-types defined in {{!RFC6991}}
+- ietf-routing defined in {{!RFC8349}}
+- ietf-routing-types defined in {{!RFC8294}}
+- ietf-interfaces defined in {{!RFC8343}}
+- ietf-mpls defined in {{!I-D.ietf-mpls-base-yang}}
+- ietf-te defined in {{!I-D.ietf-teas-yang-te}}

-The MPLS Static LSP module is shown below:
+The ietf-mpls-static module is shown below:

 ~~~
-<CODE BEGINS> file "ietf-mpls-static@2018-11-04.yang"
+<CODE BEGINS> file "ietf-mpls-static@2019-02-24.yang"
 {::include /Users/tsaad/yang/sept/te/ietf-mpls-static.yang}
 <CODE ENDS>
 ~~~

+The ietf-mpls-static-extended module imports the followinig modules:

+- ietf-mpls defined in {{!I-D.ietf-mpls-base-yang}}
+- ietf-mpls-static defined in this document
+- ietf-routing defined in {{!RFC8349}}

-The extended MPLS Static LSP module is shown below:
+The ietf-mpls-static-extended module is shown below:

 ~~~~~~~~~~
-<CODE BEGINS> file "ietf-mpls-static-extended@2018-11-04.yang"
+<CODE BEGINS> file "ietf-mpls-static-extended@2019-02-24.yang"
 {::include /Users/tsaad/yang/sept/te/ietf-mpls-static-extended.yang}
 <CODE ENDS>
 ~~~~~~~~~~